 Leachate is now required to be treated prior to discharge into surface waters.
 The most suitable treatment method varies with leachate composition and required discharge standards.
-PCI Membraness, part of ITT Industries Inc., offers state-of-the-art membrane technology for leachate treatment, which is often used as part of the overall treatment system to meet the requirements of individual landfill sites.
+PCI Membranes, part of Filtration Group, offers state-of-the-art membrane technology for leachate treatment, which is often used as part of the overall treatment system to meet the requirements of individual landfill sites.

 The first stage in the treatment of many leachates is biological pre-treatment which breaks down organic compounds, and removes nitrogen and some inorganics through flocculation.
 For dilute or methanogenic phase leachate, biological pre-treatment may not be necessary.
 PCI-Membranes ultrafiltration (UF) plant, as part of a membrane bioreactor, can be used as part of the activated sludge process.
 UF separates the pre-treated leachate from the activated sludge, the latter being recycled.
 UF replaces the drum filter, biological contactor and settlement tank in the traditional biological pre-treatment process, and has a number of advantages:

 Reverse osmosis (RO) is a filtration process which dewaters aqueous solutions such as landfill leachate by the application of an elevated pressure which causes water to diffuse through the polymeric membrane.
 The membrane is impervious to large molecules (the contaminant compounds), but allows very small molecules (primarily water) to pass through.
 RO is a non-thermal process and since no phase change occurs, it is energy-efficient.